cloudfoundry/diego-release/CONTRIBUTING.md

     ./scripts/run-cats-bosh-lite

-To run diego-smoke-tests you can similarly deploy and run an errand to run the tests, but you must make sure that the proper smoke org already exists:
+To run cf-smoke-tests you can similarly deploy and run an errand to run the tests:

-        # create the org for bosh lite
-        cf login -a api.bosh-lite.com -u admin -p admin --skip-ssl-validation cf create-org smoke-tests

-        # deploy the errand for smoke tests
+        # target the errand for smoke tests when running them
-        bosh -n -d bosh-lite/deployments/diego-smoke-tests.yml deploy
-        bosh -d bosh-lite/deployments/diego-smoke-tests.yml run errand diego_smoke_tests
+        bosh -n -d bosh-lite/deployments/cf.yml run errand smoke_tests

 ### Running Benchmark Tests
 Running the benchmark tests isn't usually needed for most changes.
 However, for  changes to the BBS or the protobuf models, it may be helpful to run these tests to understand the performance impact.